wenext-limited/pr-agent/docs/docs/tools/improve.md

 Our recommended approach for presenting code suggestions is through a [table](https://qodo-merge-docs.qodo.ai/tools/improve/#overview) (`--pr_code_suggestions.commitable_code_suggestions=false`).
 This method significantly reduces the PR footprint and allows for quick and easy digestion of multiple suggestions.

 We also offer a complementary **dual publishing mode**.
-When enabled, suggestions exceeding a certain score threshold are not only displayed in the table, but also presented as commitable PR comments.
+When enabled, suggestions exceeding a certain score threshold are not only displayed in the table, but also presented as committable PR comments.
 This mode helps highlight suggestions deemed more critical.

 To activate dual publishing mode, use the following setting: